-It’s played out many times for people all over the place: You’ve found the perfect apartment or home to rent.
+It’s played out many times for many people: You’ve found the perfect apartment or home to rent.
 The area is nice and the commute is decent.
 Things start off smoothly enough — but then something breaks.

-You inform the landlord and look forward to prompt action, but it doesn’t happen.
+You inform the landlord and look forward to quick action, but it doesn’t happen.
 Soon the pleasantries you once exchanged with the landlord become a lot less friendly.
 Before long, they stop responding.

 In a situation like this — and many of us have been there — what’s a tenant to do?
 What recourse does a renter have when the landlord refuses or delays repairing or replacing something that needs fixing?